ninjaaron/administrative-scripting-with-julia/README.rst

 Introduction
 ------------
-If you know anything about Julia_, you probably know it's an interpreted technical/scientific computing language that competes with the likes of R, Matlab, NumPy and others.
+If you know anything about Julia_, you probably know it's an interpreted language which is gaining popularity for numeric computing that competes with the likes of R, Matlab, NumPy and others.
 You've probably also heard that it compiles to LLVM bytecode at runtime and can often be optimized to within a factor of two of C or Fortran.

 Given these promises, it's not surprising that it's attracted some very high-profile users_.